 Background I recently had a short twitter chat with Catherine Swetel and Steven Holt about the relation between TOC Critical Chain and Kanban.
 This post will try to sum up my thoughts in a way that is a little bit more persistent, as well as add a bit more color and depth that is not

 Comment: We’re reposting here a classic article from the archives of Yuval’s personal blog.
-I’ve been using a visualization that people find useful for understanding the relationship between the various Lean/Agile requirement containers.
+I’ve been using a visualisation that people find useful for understanding the relationship between the various Lean/Agile requirement containers.
 Some people call the full model a dinosaur.
 Others are reminded of the snake who ate an elephant from “The Little Prince”.

 “There’s no predictability/commitment in Agile” Over the years I’ve heard my share of these kinds of statements from various levels of executives: “When my guys run a product development release I really want to know what I will get at the end so I can make business plans accordingly” “In the old days when we